Patient education: Ulcerative colitis (Beyond the Basics)

 Although ulcerative colitis cannot be cured, it can usually be controlled.
 Most people with ulcerative colitis are able to live active and productive lives.
 Controlling the disease usually means taking medications and seeing a healthcare provider on a regular basis.

 This article discusses the causes, symptoms, and treatment of ulcerative colitis.
 More detailed information about ulcerative colitis is available by subscription.
-(See "Clinical manifestations, diagnosis, and prognosis of ulcerative colitis in adults" and "Management of severe ulcerative colitis".)
+(See "Clinical manifestations, diagnosis, and prognosis of ulcerative colitis in adults" and "Management of severe ulcerative colitis in adults".)

 ULCERATIVE COLITIS CAUSES

 Ulcerative colitis is part of a group of conditions called inflammatory bowel diseases (IBD).
 Crohn disease is another inflammatory bowel disease, although it can affect the entire digestive tract (mouth to anus) (figure 2).
 Inflammatory bowel disease is NOT the same as irritable bowel syndrome (IBS).
-(See "Patient information: Crohn disease (Beyond the Basics)" and "Patient information: Irritable bowel syndrome (Beyond the Basics)".)
+(See "Patient education: Crohn disease (Beyond the Basics)" and "Patient education: Irritable bowel syndrome (Beyond the Basics)".)